cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 title: "JavaScript- Introduction to Data Types"
 date: "2019-04-06"
 tags: ["Computer Science", "Web Development", "JavaScript"]
-summary: "In this article, I very briefly explain the data types in JS, gathering them under 2 major classes: Primitive and Reference."
+summary: "In this article, I very briefly explain the data types in JS, gathering them under 2 major classes: Primitive and Reference.
+I also explain logical operators (!, ||, && and ??) in a separate subtitle at the end of the article."
 ---

 If you want to imitate any piece of code in this article, I simply suggest you to use the mighty Chrome console.
 You can open it by using `Command + Option + J` shortcut in Mac and `Control + Shift + J` shortcut in Windows.